The Complete Travel Guide to the Lau Islands 🏝️ [2025]© FijiPocketGuide.com

 Adult-Only Holidays to the Lau Islands

-Those looking for paradise without kids are in luck, as the Lau Group’s only resort is, in fact, an adult-only resort.
-With a policy of guests being over 16 years old, the resort achieves effortless tranquillity and the right tone for a romantic getaway.
+Those looking for paradise without kids are in luck, as the Lau Group’s only resort is, in fact, an adults-only resort.
+With a policy of guests being over 16 years old, Vatuvara Private Islands achieves effortless tranquillity and the right tone for a romantic getaway.

-Other options for an adult-only experience in the Lau Islands is embarking on a private sailing charter with Sailing Fiji where you get to choose who you share this exclusive experience with.
+Another option for an adults-only experience in the Lau Islands is embarking on a private sailing charter, where you get to choose who you share this exclusive experience with.
 Find out more in our 5 Ways to Get to the Lau Islands.

-For inspiration on what to do while you’re in the Lau Islands, see 10 Must-Dos in the Lau Islands.
+For inspiration on what to do while you’re in the Lau Islands, see the 15 Best Things to Do in the Lau Islands.

 Romantic Things to Do in the Lau Islands

 Couples can indulge in private island picnics, private yoga classes, breathtaking scenic flights and more.
-See our The Luxury Guide to the Lau Islands, which is the best resource to plan your honeymoon in the Lau Group.
+See The Luxury Guide to the Lau Islands, which is the best resource for planning your honeymoon in the Lau Group.
+You can also incorporate ideas from The Honeymoon & Romantic Getaway Guide to Fiji and 15 Most Romantic Things to Do in Fiji.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.